- Spend the first night exploring Santiago's dining scene

 Suggested activities include:

-Day 2: Flight to Calama - Transfer to San Pedro de Atacama - Stargazing Tour
+Day 2: Transfer to San Pedro de Atacama & Stargazing Tour

-Upon arrival at San Pedro, you will check into your hotel and relax for the remainder of the afternoon until it's time for your first excursion.
-At the scheduled time, a driver will meet you and you'll transfer 15 minutes outside of town into the desert.
+Upon arrival at San Pedro, you'll check into your hotel and relax for the remainder of the afternoon until it's time for your first excursion.
+At the scheduled time, a driver will meet you, and you'll transfer 15 minutes outside of town into the desert.
 This is where you'll enjoy the evening's stargazing excursion.

-Day 3: Full-Day Atacama Desert Tour - Lagoons and Salt Flats
+Day 3: Full-Day Atacama Desert Tour, Lagoons & Salt Flats

-Day 4: Excursion to the Cejar Lagoon, Ojos del Salar & Tebenquiche
+Day 4: Cejar Lagoon Excursion, Ojos del Salar & Tebenquiche

 After a swim in the Cejar Lagoon, you'll head south to visit the Ojos del Salar, two desert lagoons where you can take another dip.
 These are unique pools in their own right, as their geological formation resembles a crater complete with a high outer rim that makes a perfect diving spot.
-The ambiance here is great, too, as surrounding you are the Domeyko and Andes mountain ranges and myriad volcanoes.
+The ambience here is great, too, as surrounding you're the Domeyko and Andes mountain ranges and myriad volcanoes.

 Day 5: Tatio Geysers & Machuca Village

 At an altitude of 4,320 meters (14,173 feet), the Tatio Geysers are the highest in the world.
-Take your time and admire these otherworldly landscapes, snap plenty of photos, and (at the appropriate hour) breakfast will be served on site.
-Another option is to take a relaxing soak in a natural geothermal pool—mother nature's jacuzzi.
+Take your time and admire these otherworldly landscapes, snap plenty of photos, and (at the appropriate hour) breakfast will be served on-site.
+Another option is to relax in a natural geothermal pool—Mother Nature's Jacuzzi.

-Day 6: Fly from Calama to Punta Arenas & Transfer to Torres del Paine National Park
+Day 6: Fly to Punta Arenas & Transfer to Torres del Paine National Park

 After breakfast, a driver will pick you up for the transfer to Calama airport for your flight to Santiago.
 Upon arrival in Santiago, you'll catch a flight to Punta Arenas, a city located deep in Chilean Patagonia on the shores of the Strait of Magellan.
 You'll then drive, via private transfer, about three hours to Torres del Paine.